BavarianByte/project-glinux/Readme.md

 4. /install/drivers.sh
 5. /install/custom-kernel.sh

-**Execute the right scripts for the right edition.
+**Disclaimer: Execute the right scripts for the right edition.
 If you start a script, that is meant for "Broadcaster", you will install "unnecessary" programs, which adds to the finished ISO-file size**

 ## Versioning declaration & Usage: